Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Results from the Gaia data

 \subsection{Candidates for the MW bar's OLR in angle space}

+Based on the resonant action-angle-signature presented in Section \ref{sec:method}, we will now search in the \emph{Gaia} data for the bar's true OLR.
+For this, we adopt the following independent approach, which is also illustrated in Figure \ref{fig:angle_space_scan_OLR} in Appendix \ref{app:Gaias_full_angle_space_MWPot}.

-The following independent action-angle-based approach might identify the bar's true OLR in the real MW's \emph{Gaia} data: \begin{enumerate}[leftmargin=*,label=Step \arabic*:] \item Picking a bar pattern speed $\Omega_\text{bar}$, and finding the location of the corresponding OLR ARL in action space $(L_z,J_R)$. \item Assuming that the true OLR stars are mostly found to the right of the ARL, and therefore selecting stars between the ARL and an assumed REL with slope $-1$ and shifted by $\Delta L_z = +0.01L_{z,0}$ with respect to the ARL at $J_R=0$.\footnote{For the test particle simulations we have used $\Delta L_z = 0.05L_{z,0}$ as compared to $\Delta L_z = 0.01L_{z,0}$ in the \emph{Gaia} data.
+\begin{enumerate}[leftmargin=*,label=Step \arabic*:] \item Picking a bar pattern speed $\Omega_\text{bar}$, and finding the location of the corresponding OLR ARL in action space $(L_z,J_R)$. \item Assuming that a large fraction of true OLR stars is found to the right of the ARL, and therefore selecting stars between the ARL and an assumed REL with slope $-1$ and shifted by $\Delta L_z = +0.01L_{z,0}$ with respect to the ARL at $J_R=0$.\footnote{For the test particle simulations we have used $\Delta L_z = 0.05L_{z,0}$ as compared to $\Delta L_z = 0.01L_{z,0}$ in the \emph{Gaia} data.
 As can be seen in Figure \ref{fig:fraction_of_resonant_stars}, also a smaller action area to the right of the ARL would contain many OLR stars.
-The \emph{Gaia} data is so plentiful that also this smaller area provides excellent number statistics.} \item Comparing the $\delta N(\theta_\phi,\theta_R)$ distribution of this stellar sub-selection with the model prediction for true OLR $x_1(1)$ orbits in the simulation (lower left in Figure \ref{fig:angle_space_scan_OLR}) along the OAS line to identify if this could be a candidate for the real OLR---and therefore for the bar pattern speed. \item Comparing $\delta N(\theta_\phi,\theta_R)$ also to the `$\langle \phi \rangle = 0$' line to check if for this candidate selection effects might `fake' the OLR signature. \item Repeating Steps 1-4 for varying $\Omega_\text{bar}$.
+The \emph{Gaia} data are so plentiful that also this smaller area provides excellent number statistics.} \item Comparing the $\delta N(\theta_\phi,\theta_R)$ distribution of this stellar sub-selection with the model prediction for true OLR $x_1(1)$ orbits in the simulation (Figure \ref{fig:angle_mirroring_explained} and lower left in Figure \ref{fig:angle_space_scan_OLR}) along the OAS line of slope -2 to identify if this could be a candidate for the real OLR---and therefore for the bar pattern speed. \item Comparing $\delta N(\theta_\phi,\theta_R)$ also to the `$\langle \phi \rangle \sim 0$' line to check if selection effects might `fake' the OLR signature (see Figure \ref{fig:issues_with_incompleteness}). \item Repeating Steps 1-4 for varying $\Omega_\text{bar}$.
 By doing so, we effectively scan with the OLR ARL across the action plane (upper left panel in Figure \ref{fig:angle_space_scan_OLR}) and study the corresponding angle planes (right panels in Figure \ref{fig:angle_space_scan_OLR}). \end{enumerate}

 The structures in the \emph{Gaia} data are complex---also in angle space.
 A meaningful quantitative criterion to decide which angle plane is the one and only true bar OLR is therefore beyond our current ability to understand and model the data.
 We restrict ourselves therefore to a qualitative (and therefore disputable) by-eye identification of possible candidates.
 The reader is encouraged to read-off in Figure \ref{fig:angle_space_scan_OLR} the $\Omega_\text{bar}$ for which they themselves think the data look closest to the model prediction.